-The total amount of stock lent at the year-end was £26.2million (2014 £21.7million).
-The total collateral, which consisted of acceptable corporate and sovereign debt as well as equities was £27.9million (2014 £23.5million) representing 107% of stock lent
+The total amount of stock lent at the year-end was £15.3million (2015 £26.2million).
+Counterparty risk is managed through holding collateral at the fund's custodian bank.
+The total collateral, which consisted of acceptable corporate and sovereign debt as well as equities was £16.2million (2015 £27.9million) representing 106% of stock lent.

-Income received from stock lending activities was £0.1million for the year ending 31 March 2015 (2014 £0.1million).
+Income received from stock lending activities was £0.1million for the year ending 31 March 2016 (2015 £0.1million).
 This is included within the 'Investment Income' figure detailed on the Pension Fund Account.